sutta » mn » Majjhima Nikāya 130

 Tassa kho pana, bhikkhave, gūthanirayassa samanantarā sahitameva mahanto kukkulanirayo.

-Immediately adjacent to the Dung Hell is the vast Hell of Hot Coals.
+Immediately adjacent to the Dung Hell is the vast Hell of Burning Chaff.

 So tattha patati.